 Jeff R. Weyers Email: Brabo.Co@gmail.com

-A PhD student in the Tactical Decision Making Research Unit at the University of Liverpool.
-He holds a Graduate Certificate in Intelligence and Security Studies from the University of Ottawa, a Diploma in Law and Security Administration from Conestoga College, a B.A. in Psychology and Biology from Wilfrid Laurier University and finally a M.Sc. in Investigative Psychology from the University of Liverpool.
+Jeff holds a Graduate Certificate in Intelligence and Security Studies from the University of Ottawa, a Diploma in Law and Security Administration from Conestoga College, a B.A. in Psychology and Biology from Wilfrid Laurier University and finally a M.Sc. in Investigative Psychology from the University of Liverpool.
 He is an active contributor to the Terrorism Research and Analysis Consortium (@TRACterrorism) and a Digital Fellow with the MIGS Institue (@MIGSInstitute).

 Jeff has trained in the areas of Anti-Terrorism Training, Intelligence and Security, Major Case Investigations, Major Case Management, Internet and OSINT Investigations, and Interviewing and Interrogation.
 Jeff is currently studying the risk assessment of terrorist groups and individuals and terrorist social networks.

 Jeff has consulted with numerous agencies on identifying individuals vulnerable to violent extremism as well as using social media in intelligence gathering and investigations.
 As a result he has received numerous commendations for his work in diverting persons from violent extremism.

 Specialties: Terrorist Social Networks, Open Source Intelligence, and the Assessment of Extremist Groups and Individuals.

 Ms. Condon holds her doctorate in police use of force and has over ten years of experience as a crime/intelligence analyst.
 She holds a further M.Sc. in Investigative Psychology from the University of Liverpool and a B.A. in Criminal Justice from Michigan State University.